pallets/flask/docs/tutorial/dbinit.rst

     sqlite3 /tmp/flaskr.db < schema.sql

 The downside of this is that it requires the sqlite3 command to be installed which is not necessarily the case on every system.
-Also one has to provide the path to the database there which leaves some place for errors.
+This also require that we provide the path to the database  which can introduce errors.
 It's a good idea to add a function that initializes the database for you to the application.

 To do this we can create a function called `init_db` that initializes the database.
 Let me show you the code first.
-Just add that function below the `connect_db` function in `flaskr.py`::
+Just add this function below the `connect_db` function in `flaskr.py`::

     def init_db():